tinue/SynologyDevServer/README.md

 * Can this be hacked?
   * Possibly: If someone gains access to the Docker socket, then this person is for all practical purposes a `root` user of the entire Synology.
 The images `Jenkins` and `Portainer` need access to the Docker socket to function.
 In addition, `Portainer` runs as `root`.
 All of this combined means that if someone can hack `Jenkins` or `Portainer`, then this person has unlimited access to the Synology Disk Station.
 This is why this project is about a *private* development server, and not a public one.
 Do not expose this to the Internet!
 * How can I reset my servers?
   * For a full reset, you have to delete all volumes.
-This can be easily done by shutting down like this: `sudo docker-compose down -v`.
+This can be done easily by shutting down like this: `sudo docker-compose down -v`.
   * For a partial reset, you can manually delete the matching volume.
 Use `sudo docker volume ls` to list the existing volumes.
 Then use `sudo docker volume rm [volumename]` to delete.
 For example, `sudo docker volume rm synologydevserver_jenkins_home` resets Jenkins.
+* Do I need Portainer?
+  * No, you can instead use the GUI of the Synology Docker package.
+Just remove the "Portainer" part of the docker-compose.yaml file, and also remove the "depends-on" sections in the two other services.
+Strictly speaking, the "depends-on" is incorrect anyway.
+I just wanted Portainer to be up and running before the other packages start up.
+* How do I backup the data?
+  * TODO: Provide an answer
+* How can I upgrade the packages?
+  * `sudo docker-compose down && sudo docker-compose pull && sudo docker-compose up -d`.
+  * TODO: Automatic upgrades

 # Release History
 * 2019-07-13: Start work